 Let's be sure that your application materials showcase your accomplishments and tell a compelling story about the skills you can offer.
 Use these materials to build confidence about how you are presenting yourself to employers on paper.
 Need more help?
 Participate in a RESUME WRITING WORKSHOP, stop by during WALK-INS (offered each Thursday between 10 AM and 12 PM), or call the office to schedule an appointment.

 Set up an account with the university's online job board, called Handshake.
 Employers who are interested in hiring LSUS students and alumni post a variety of opportunities onto this site, including part-time roles, internships, and full-time positions.
 Stay up-to-date about new opportunities posted to the site by periodically checking Career Services social media channels, too (Career Services Instagram, Career Services Facebook).

-In addition to the university's online job board, use popular search engines like LINKEDIN, LOUISIANA JOB CONNECTION, INTERNSHIPS.COM.
+In addition to the university's online job board, use popular search engines like LINKEDIN and INTERNSHIPS.COM.
 Uncover industry and geographic specific resources by conducting smart Google searches: use your favorite search engine and type "KEYWORD + job posting sites."
 Evaluate the results you receive back and determine if the job boards will help you uncover high quality postings connected to your target.